 - For the DIS Faculty to gain a better understanding of the requirements and quality measures of U.S. sending institutions

 It is our greatest priority that our courses meet your institution’s requirements for credit transfer.
 Each spring, DIS Program Directors work with faculty to thoroughly review the full offerings across DIS curriculum from courses to Study Tours.
 We reach out to all of our adviser and faculty contacts at our partner institutions for feedback on new course and program ideas, as well as to receive feedback on potential changes to our curriculum.
 Your expertise and feedback is taken into consideration before each course is finalized for the coming academic year.

 DIS programs offer students a great variety of study options of high academic quality with a solid and engaging faculty as well as a strong support staff.
 Today, DIS ranks among the elite program providers.
 The keen interest of our students and the confidence of our faculty in DIS is no accident.”

 DIS Faculty Training and Professional Development

 DIS faculty are experts in their fields, teaching either full time or part time while maintaining successful careers in business, architecture, research, media, politics, and other professions.

 Our faculty, administrators, staff, and students engage in a constant feedback loop through which student impressions, successes, and concerns are communicated to DIS Program Directors and faculty though evaluations and focus groups each semester.
 New faculty attend a two-day training program that introduces them to the DIS teaching philosophy of engagement and experiential learning, as well as pedagogical expectations of an American student body.
-DIS holds additional training workshops and departmental training throughout the year, including a bi-annual faculty weekend retreat, and an annual Danish Educators Workshop for a cross-section of DIS faculty with our partner universities in Minneapolis.
+DIS holds additional training workshops and departmental training throughout the year, including a bi-annual faculty weekend retreat, and an annual DIS Educators Workshop for DIS faculty with our partner universities in Minnesota.